naston70/jeremys-it-lab/20-STP/stp.md

 1) The switch with the lowest bridge ID is elected as the root bridge.
 All ports on the root bridge are **designated ports** (forwarding state)

-2) Each remaining switch will select ONE of its interfaces to be its **root port**.
-The interface with the lowest root cost will be the root port.
+2) Each remaining switch will select ONE of its interfaces to be its **root port**. (forwarding state) The interface with the lowest root cost will be the root port.
 Root ports are also in a forwarding state.
+Ports across from the root port are always **designated ports**
+Root Port Selection:
+1: Lowest root cost
+2: Lowest neighbour bridge ID

 STP COSTS: